ThomasMathewz/Telecom-Customer-Churn-Prediction/README.md

 ## 7. Model Selection

 ### 7.1 Interpretation of Evaluation Graphs

-7.1.1️.
+#### 7.1.1️.
 ROC Curve Comparison
-•	Random Forest shows the highest ROC-AUC (0.738), indicating the best overall ability to distinguish between churned and non-churned customers.
+-	Random Forest shows the highest ROC-AUC (0.738), indicating the best overall ability to distinguish between churned and non-churned customers.
-•	Gradient Boosting and XGBoost follow closely but do not surpass Random Forest.
+-	Gradient Boosting and XGBoost follow closely but do not surpass Random Forest.
-•	Logistic Regression performs worst in overall discrimination.
+-	Logistic Regression performs worst in overall discrimination.
+-
-7.1.2️.
+#### 7.1.2️.
 ROC-AUC vs Recall Bar Chart
-•	Logistic Regression achieves the highest recall, but at the cost of: o	Very low precision o	Higher false positives
+-	Logistic Regression achieves the highest recall, but at the cost of:
+    -	Very low precision
+    -	Higher false positives
-•	Random Forest provides a balanced trade-off between recall and precision.
+-	Random Forest provides a balanced trade-off between recall and precision.
-•	Boosting models show strong precision but comparatively lower recall.
+-	Boosting models show strong precision but comparatively lower recall.

 ### 7.2 Business-Oriented Model Selection Logic
 In a telecom churn scenario:
-•	Recall is important → missing a churner is costly
+-	Recall is important → missing a churner is costly
-•	But precision also matters → too many false churn alerts waste retention resources
+-	But precision also matters → too many false churn alerts waste retention resources
-•	Therefore, the goal is balanced performance, not extreme recall or precision alone
+-	Therefore, the goal is balanced performance, not extreme recall or precision alone

 ### 7.3 Final Model Selected: Random Forest
 Why Random Forest was chosen:
 1. Highest ROC-AUC (0.738)
-o	Best overall discriminatory power among all models
+    -	Best overall discriminatory power among all models
-2. Balanced Recall and Precision o	Captures a significant portion of churners o	Avoids excessive false positives compared to Logistic Regression
+2. Balanced Recall and Precision
+    -	Captures a significant portion of churners
+    -	Avoids excessive false positives compared to Logistic Regression
 3. Best F1-score (0.387)
-o	Indicates the strongest balance between precision and recall
+    -	Indicates the strongest balance between precision and recall
 4. Model Stability & Interpretability
-o	Less sensitive to noise than single trees o	Feature importance can be easily explained to business teams
+    -	Less sensitive to noise than single trees
+    -	Feature importance can be easily explained to business teams
 5. Operational Suitability
-o	Robust for real-world deployment o	Performs well without aggressive hyperparameter tuning
+    -	Robust for real-world deployment
+    -	Performs well without aggressive hyperparameter tuning

 ### 7.4 Why Other Models Were Not Selected
 -	Logistic Regression